 Position Type: 60 Hours over 12 Weeks (generally classes are held one night per week from 5-9 p.m., one hour of prep per week)

-Required experience: Minimum 5 years’ experience in industrial maintenance in the manufacturing industry
+Required experience: Minimum 5 years’ experience in industrial maintenance and/or machining in the manufacturing industry

 Who we are: AJAC is a statewide non-profit organization with offices in Kent, Yakima, and Spokane.
 We are an industry-driven apprenticeship organization, founded on the belief that mastery occurs on the job.
 Through pre-apprenticeship, youth apprenticeship, and adult apprenticeship, all people have the opportunity to earn competitive wages, find meaningful and fulfilling work, and pursue lifelong learning.
 The organization annually serves 300+ manufacturing employers, 400 apprentices (including 100 high school juniors and seniors), and nearly 270 pre-apprentices.
 We have a small staff of entrepreneurial, smart, and motivated team members – this work is fast and dynamic but also rewarding and highly collaborative.